-After recently chatting with a colleague about Netflix and the inherent advantage within their business model due to their ability to accumulate real-time information about their consumers, I was fortunate to happen upon an article that provides some additional context Cheap to the conversation.
+After recently chatting with a colleague about Netflix and the inherent advantage within their business model due to their ability to accumulate real-time information about their consumers, I was fortunate to happen upon an article that provides some additional context to the conversation.

 But it’s not solely about raw data – it’s about the unique insights which can be used to better understand the customer and shape future growth.
 Netflix’s anchor program, House of Cards wasn’t created on a lark.
-Netflix knew their customers enjoy political dramas and cheap nfl jerseys are fans of Kevin Spacey due to sophisticated tracking of viewing trends.
+Netflix knew their customers enjoy political dramas and are fans of Kevin Spacey due to sophisticated tracking of viewing trends.

 This is a fantastic illustration of the importance of leveraging relevant consumer behaviour data to effectively engage your audience with impactful storytelling.
 Take this to the next level by creating engagement opportunities wherein the customer can co-author your brand narrative – and you create meaningful storybuilding.